russhughes/ttgo-hershey-fonts/README.rst

 Memory Based Fonts
 ==================

-I used the same method Peter Hinch uses in his `GitHub Repo.
+I used the same method Peter Hinch uses in his `GitHub Repo
 <https://github.com/peterhinch/micropython-font-to-py>`_ to store the Hershey
 vector data in a python bytearray.
 The memory fonts use more memory since the font is loaded into memory for use but they are faster the the file based